XericZephyr/blog/_drafts/2014-8-7-asmtracker-time-limit-detouring-project.md

 There are also several code patch methods to detour time limit of the program.
 Below is only one of them.

 The basic idea is to check the progressBar code and then find the source of the time limit.
 In `$(ASMTrkDIR)\ASMTrackerDLL\TrackerDriverDLL.cpp`, find the code starting from `line 642`, comment `line 643,644,669,670,671`.
+Then the time limit will actually disappear.

 The full code block concerning time-limit is listed below.
 ```C
 		// Check if maximum number of frames has been exceeded
 		if (frameNumb < params->maxFrames)